$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Hyperplane arrangement

 \subsection{Some properties and examples}

-We list some facts for hyperplane arrangement complement $X$. \begin{itemize} \item[(1)] $X$ is homotopy equivalent to a minimal CW complex \cite{DP03,Ran}, hence $H^i(X,\Z)$ is a free abelian group for any $0\leq i \leq n$. \item[(2)] The cohomology ring $H^*(X,\Z)$ is determined by the combinatorial data \cite[Chapter 3]{Dim17}. \item[(3)] $\V^i_k(X,\C)$ is a finite union of torsion translated sub-tori due to the structure theorem. \item[(4)] For any epimorphism $\nu \colon \pi_1(X)\twoheadrightarrow \Z$, $\alpha_i(X^\nu,\C)=\beta_i(X,\nu_\C)$ for any $i$.
+We first list some facts for hyperplane arrangement complement $X$. \begin{itemize} \item[(1)] $X$ is homotopy equivalent to a minimal CW complex \cite{DP03,Ran}, hence $H^i(X,\Z)$ is a free abelian group for any $0\leq i \leq n$. \item[(2)] The cohomology ring $H^*(X,\Z)$ is determined by the combinatorial data (i.e., the poset of intersections of hyperplanes) of $\sA$. \cite[Chapter 3]{Dim17}. \item[(3)] For any epimorphism $\nu \colon \pi_1(X)\twoheadrightarrow \Z$, $\alpha_i(X^\nu,\C)=\beta_i(X,\nu_\C)$ for any $i$.
 This follows from the tangent cone equality between $\sV^i_k(X,\C)$ and the corresponding resonance varieties of $X$, see e.g. \cite[Theorem 3.7]{CO} \end{itemize}

 Next we give an application of Proposition \ref{prop minimal}.
-For each positive integer $k>1$, let $\Phi_k(t)$ be the irreducible cyclotomic polynomial of primitive $k$-th root of unity.
+For a positive integer $k>1$, let $\Phi_k(t)$ be the irreducible cyclotomic polynomial of primitive $k$-th root of unity.
 It is known that

 For any epimorphism $\nu \colon \pi_1(X)\twoheadrightarrow \Z$, by Proposition \ref{torsion} $\Delta_i(X^\nu)$ is of cyclotomic type.
 Let $\Delta'_i(X^\nu)$ denote the polynomial obtained from $\Delta_i(X^\nu)$ by taking out $(t-1)$ factors and we write it down as